cnadler86/mp_esp_dl_models/README.md

 ### Common Requirements

-All models require input images in appropriate format (RGB888, RGB565 big endian).
+All models support various input pixel formats including RGB888 (default), RGB565, and others supported by ESP-DL.
 You can use [mp_jpeg](https://github.com/cnadler86/mp_jpeg/) to decode camera images to the correct format.

+The pixel format can be set through the constructor's `pixel_format` parameter.
+This value matches the ESP-DL image format definitions.

 ### FaceDetector